 • 9:30 am – 2 pm

-This full-day workshop teaches students about all the artistic elements used to create a play, including the importance of using imagination.
-Students will receive a behind-the-scenes tour of the costume shop, sound board, fly rail, and catwalk before using their imaginations to turn a short story into a play.
+This full-day introduction to theater workshop teaches students about all the artistic elements used to create a play.
+Students will learn the importance of imagination when acting, directing, playwriting, and designing.
+They will also receive a behind-the-scenes tour of the costume shop, sound board, fly rail, and catwalk before using their own imaginations to turn a short story into a play.
 Students will create their own design project, rehearse their play, and then present it to an audience of their peers.

 Students should bring a sack lunch and beverage.

 Full-Day Advanced Theater Workshop

 • Best for grades 5-12